dataiap/dataiap/day4/README.md

 ### Regular Expressions and Data Cleaning

-The email dataset is a simple dump, and each file contains the email headers, attachments, and the actual message -- all of it is ascii-encoded.
+The email dataset is a simple dump, and each file contains the email headers, attachments, and the actual message.
 In order to see sensible terms, we need to clean the data a bit.
 This process varies depending on what your application is.
 In our case, we decided that we want

 1. We don't care about casing.
 We want "enron" and "Enron" to be the same term.
 1. We don't care about really short words.
 We want words with 4 or more characters.
 1. We don't care about [stop words](http://en.wikipedia.org/wiki/Stop_words).
 We pre-decided that words like "the" and "and" should be ignored.
 1. Reasonable words.
 These should only contain a-z characters, hyphens, and apostrophes.
 It should also start and end with an a-z character.
-That way we don't get `"To:"` and `"From:"`.
+That way we don't get `"To:,"` `"From:,"` or `"<<Discussion."`

 Let's tackle each of these requirements one by one!

 #### 1-2.
 Casing and Short Words

-We can deal with these by lower casing all of the terms and filtering out the short terms.
+We can deal with these by lower-casing all of the terms and filtering out the short terms.

     terms = e['text']lower().split()
-    terms = filter(lambda term: len(term) <= 3, terms)
+    terms = filter(lambda term: len(term) > 3, terms)

 #### 3. Stop Words

 The `email_util` module defines a variable `STOPWORDS` that contains a list of common english stop words in lower case.
 We can filter out terms that are found in in this list.

     from email_util import STOPWORDS
-    terms = filter(lambda term: term in STOPWORDS, terms)
+    terms = filter(lambda term: term not in STOPWORDS, terms)

 #### 4. Reasonable Words (Regular Expressions)

-The last requirement is more difficult to enforce.
+Our final only-real-words requirement is more difficult to enforce.
 One way is to iterate through the characters in every term, and make sure they are valid:

     arr = e['text'].split()